Send the link below via email or IMCopy

-Don't forget to find literary devices and explain how their use contributes to the meaning.
-(SoD, details, imagery, diction, tone, characterization)
+Don't forget to label literary devices and explain how their use contributes to the meaning.
+(SoD, details, imagery, diction, tone, characterization, irony)

 Don't ignore the ending, ever.
 And don't ignore titles of poems.

 If a text seems really easy and obvious, you're missing something.
-Look for complexity (two simultaneous emotions or motivations).
+Always look for complexity (two simultaneous emotions or motivations) and irony.

 Don't say "the author uses tone/diction/syntax/imagery."
 Always describe what kind of tone/diction/syntax/imagery the author is using.

 If you can manage 30 on the multiple choice